NarenBot/Base-Skeleton/README.md

-## Setup of Base Skeleton for Python Projects:
+# Setup Base Skeleton for Python Projects:

 ### Steps to follow:
 * Create Template.py for generating below list of files: